23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Video Source: YouTube

-Dhara Cooking Oil is still famous for its old Indian version of the advertisement, where this brand successfully created a buzz among people with an attractive approach.
+Dhara Cooking Oil is still famous for its emotional storytelling and remains one of the old Indian ads that people often revisit for nostalgia.
 It is one of the most popular Indian ads that covers day-to-day emotions.

 Storytelling in content marketing is always a powerful concept in marketing, and Dhara Cooking Oil’s memorable ad campaign just proved it right.